 - Successfully defended a lawsuit challenging a county improvement authority's award of a waste disposal contract valued at approximately $150 million.
 The plaintiff, an unsuccessful bidder, challenged the improvement authority's application of the financial responsibility requirements of the bid specifications.
 Following a bench trial, the court rejected the plaintiff's challenge to the contract award.

 - Obtained summary judgment on behalf of a State agency and several of its employees in a lawsuit brought on behalf of a former employee.
 The plaintiff had asserted claims of retaliation, wrongful death and civil rights violations, under various provisions of federal and state law.
 The Third Circuit affirmed the dismissal of the plaintiff's claims on appeal.

-- Favorable resolution of products liability action, wherein the client's product was alleged to have caused a house fire, resulting in significant property damage.
+- Obtained favorable resolution of products liability action in a subrogation claim by insurer, wherein the client's product was alleged to have caused a house fire due to defective design and failure to warn, resulting in significant property damage.